 The Center serves approximately 3,500 individuals (22,000 visits) per year.
 Patients and clients come primarily from the Rochester area and surrounding counties; however, there are no geographic or other limitations to service.
 Any uninsured or underinsured individual is welcome.

-The Center operates on an annual budget of $920,000.
+The Center operates on an annual budget of $1.3 million.
 We receive no federal, state or local government support, so funding comes from three primary areas: